A Year After Steve Jobs' Death: 8 Career Lessons

 Jobs had a rigorous whittle-down process that started in a retreat with the top 100 people in the company.
 He would stand in front of a whiteboard and, according to the book, ask:

 "What are the ten things we should be doing next?"
 People would fight to get their suggestions on the list.
 Jobs would write them down and then cross off the ones he decreed dumb.
 After much jockeying, the group would come up with a list of ten.
 Then Jobs would slash the bottom seven and announce, "We can only do three."

-More: 7 Unusual Career Paths In Science And Technology
+More:7 Unusual Career Paths In Science And Technology2.
+Buck the trend.

 There is a frenetic pace of activity inside companies today.
 Consider the ferocity of global competition and technologies that enable 24/7 access.
 Add this jaw-dropping statistic: Since 1989, more than 18 million jobs cuts have been announced, according to the outplacement consultancy Challenger, Gray and Christmas.

 For those remaining, the mandate is to do more with less.
 Leaders, managers and individual contributors are straddling unwieldy ranges of responsibilities with minimal support resources -- resulting in fragile bandwidths and decreases in workforce productivity, as reported by PricewaterhouseCoopers Saratoga Group.

 At Apple, Jobs did the opposite.
 He did less with more, i.e., putting more effort into fewer initiatives.

 "In order to do a good job of those things that we decide to do, we must eliminate all of the unimportant opportunities."